 VOLUMETRIC MODULATED ARC THERAPY (VMAT)

-On February 3, 2011, our Centre was the first European-wide facility to be credited by the medical technology company ELEKTA as “European Reference Centre” for the quick implementation of the special radiation therapy and its application by 750 patients to date.
+On February 3, 2011, our Centre was the first European-wide facility to be credited by the medical technology company ELEKTA as “European Reference Centre” for the quick implementation of the special radiation therapy and its application by far more than 2.000 patients to date.

 Matuszak MM et al: Clinical applications of Volumetric Modulated Arc Therapy.
 Int J Radiat Oncol Biol Phys 77:608-616, 2010.